Everything you Need to Know about Post Holiday Blues

 Why we Should Not Worry about these Post Holiday Blues

-Guess what …psychologist Dr Melissa Weinberg from Deakin University’s School of Psychology published in the New Daily that “this experience of heightened negativity” after a holiday is really good for you!
+Guess what …psychologist Dr Melissa Weinberg from Deakin University’s School of Psychology published in the New Daily.
+She stated that “this experience of heightened negativity” after a holiday is really good for you!

 Does that make you feel better now?
 It doesn’t make me feel good.

-The brain struggles to restore stability when our routines are altered and this conflict causes an emotional comedown at the end of our holidays.
+The brain struggles to restore stability when our routines are altered.
+This conflict causes an emotional comedown at the end of our holidays.
 Blame the brain.
 The brain trying to return us to our normality makes us feel stressed or depressed.

 We wouldn’t enjoy the highs without the lows, the sensible folk amongst us would say.
-I think the bottom line is, whether holiday blues are healthy or not for us, it means we’ve had a blast on holiday and we’d much rather be back there than home.
+I think the bottom line is that holiday blues, healthy or not, show we’ve had a blast on holiday.
+It means we’d much rather be back there than home.

 So keep positive.
 You are definitely not alone with this rollercoaster of feelings.
 Try my tips above.
 Take a look at my Destination page or blogs to inspire you to find your next amazing adventure.
-If you give yourself things to look forward to, a meal out, the theatre or a weekend away, it will immediately lift your mood.
+If you give yourself things to look forward to, like a meal out, it will instantly lift your mood.
+Attending the theatre will lift your mood.
+Planning a weekend away will instantly lift your mood.

 Ultimately, we need to keep busy.
-This is particularly pertinent for those of us like ourselves, who no longer have family at home, who are retired and have more free time.
+This is particularly pertinent for those of us like ourselves.
+We no longer have family at home.
+We are retired and have more free time.
 This free time can be a blessing or a curse.
-We must ensure we use it well.
+We must make sure we use it well.

 Another holiday anybody?